US white supremacist who lynched black man to be executed

 The men severely beat the 49-year-old Byrd before chaining him by his ankles to the back of the truck.

-Byrd was alive for some 3.2km while being dragged along the road, a pathologist testified during King's trial.
+Byrd was alive for some two miles (3.2 kilometers) while being dragged along the road, a pathologist testified during King's trial.

 He was decapitated when his body hit a concrete drain pipe, the pathologist said.